GWStuart/pman/README.md

 ## About

-This section is going to talk about Pman and how it works.
+This section is going to discuss Pman and how it works.
-Essentially Pman is a stateless password manager...
+Essentially Pman is a stateless password manager... (go into detail later)

 ## Installation

+clone this repository with `git clone https://github.com/GWStuart/pman.git` You will also need to have python3 installed on your system.

+I would recommend setting an alias so that pman can be run more easily.

+For Linux:
+- edit your `~/.bashrc` file and add the line `alias pman="python path_to_pman"`

+For Windows:
+- will fill this in later

 ## Usage